ianzx15/Deep-learning/MNIST_Model/README.md

-Code to generate a trained model using MNIST data for identification of handwritten digits.
+Code to generate a trained model using MNIST(Modified National Institute of Standards and Technology) data for identification of handwritten digits.